BenjaminCrozier/Gw2-Custom-Playlist/README.md

 * Replace the Playlist ID's with your own
 * Do not change the first column of the CSV
-* Similarly do not change the filetype (CSV) if you're using excel or something similar
+* Similarly, do not change the filetype (CSV) if you're using excel or something similar